mcwhittemore/git-hook-modules/README.md

 `git hooks init`

-This will update all your git hook files to use the `git-hook-modules` system and, if it's not present, create a `Hookfile`.
+This will update all your git hook files to use the `git-hook-modules` system and, if it's not present, create a `.githooks`.

 ## Add to a Node.JS Project